li-xisheng/rebyte-docs/user-guide.md

 Each assistant, including **Revia**, contains:
 * **Planner**: can plan and execute a sequence of tools to achieve a specific goal.
 * **Code Sandbox**: Handle arbitrary code execution, such as data analysis, data visualization, etc.
-* **List of Rebyte Tools**: a list of Rebyte Tools that can be used by the assistant.
-Tool can be built by your team or by other tool builders, or by Rebyte team.
+* **List of ReByte Tools**: a list of ReByte Tools that can be used by the assistant.
+Tool can be built by your team or by other tool builders, or by ReByte team.

 **Planner** and **Code Sandbox** can be optional, in that case, user has to ask specific tool to perform a specific task.